-We require that every pilot who wants to participate in our mass arrival attend at least one formation flight training clinic or session during the calendar year of the arrival.
-For those who are current and proficient in formation flight and have the opportunity to practice in their local area, we encourage them to do so, preferably with a lead pilot in charge of the practice.
-To those pilots who do not have formation flight experience and to those with previous experience but who are not current, we recommend against engaging in formation flight until attending a training clinic or session.
+We require that every pilot who wants to participate in our mass arrival attend at least one formation flight clinic or training session during the calendar year of the arrival.
+For those who are current and proficient in formation flight and have the opportunity to practice in their local area, we encourage them to do so, preferably with one of our lead pilots in charge of the practice.
+To those pilots who do not have formation flight experience and to those with previous experience but who are not current, we recommend against engaging in formation flight until attending a formation clinic or training session.

 MANDATORY REQUIREMENTS TO FLY THE MASS ARRIVAL

-The two absolute requirements for a pilot to fly the mass arrival are:
+The three absolute requirements a pilot must meet to fly the mass arrival are:

-To participate in one training clinic or session during the calendar year of the arrival.*
+To participate in one formation flight clinic or training session during the calendar year of the arrival.*

-2. To participate in the flight brief prior to our departure from KUNU to KOSH.*
+To participate in the preflight brief prior to our departure from KUNU to KOSH.*

-, starting sharply at 12:00 Noon CDT, in the main hangar of Wisconsin Aviation at Dodge County Airport in Juneau, Wisconsin.
-Pilot check-in on the day of the arrival ends at 11:00 AM CDT (UTC-5).
-In order to participate in the mass arrival flight and participate in the final preflight brief, a pilot must be on the ground at Juneau and checked in by 12:00:00 PM CDT (UTC-5).
+starting sharply at 12:00 Noon CDT, in the main hangar of Wisconsin Aviation at Dodge County Airport in Juneau, Wisconsin.
+In order to be assigned to a position in the mass arrival flight and participate in the final preflight brief, a pilot must be on the ground at Juneau and checked in by 12:00:00 PM CDT (UTC-5).

 The "textbook" of our formation flight training clinics is the slide presentation by Rodney Swanson, our Director of Training and Operations.
 We encourage every participating pilot to review this presentation prior to attending the clinic.
 Rodney or the designated lead pilot of the clinic will go over it in detail during the formation training clinic.
-You can find Rodney's presentation on this page.
+You can find Rodney's presentation in the next section on this page.

-We have also provided on this page a link to The T-34 Association Formation Manual and several links to the manuals of other organizations.
-These are provided as references for participating pilots wishing to expand on their theoretical knowledge of formation flight.
+We have also provided a link to The T-34 Association Formation Manual and several links to the manuals of other organizations.
+These are provided as reference for participating pilots wishing to expand on their theoretical knowledge of formation flight.

 At the bottom of this page participating pilots can find our legal waiver form.
-Please read this form carefully and bring it to the formation training clinic.
+Please bring this form to the formation training clinic.

-Cessnas 2 Oshkosh (C2O) - Cherokees to Oshkosh (Ch2O) Training Agreement
+Cessnas 2 Oshkosh (C2O) - Cherokees to Oshkosh (CtO) Agreement

-Cherokees to Oshkosh (Ch2O) pilots who wish to participate in one of our clinics must have approval from Dwane (Ferg) Ferguson, Director of Operations of Cherokees to Oshkosh (Ch2O).
-Send him a message via this link.
+Cherokees to Oshkosh (CtO) pilots who wish to participate in one of our clinics must have approval from Ed LeBlanc, Director of Air Operations for Cherokees to Oshkosh (CtO).
+Send Ed a message via this link.